ucihkn/ucihkn.github.io/README.md

 If you are just updating the board members, find the file called `board.json`.
 This is the file you want to edit.
 (Location: `Frontend/src/assets/board/board.json`)

-This file contains [https://www.w3schools.com/whatis/whatis_json.asp](JSON objects), and the most important and difficult part about this is making sure the images are correct.
+This file contains [JSON objects](https://www.w3schools.com/whatis/whatis_json.asp), and the most important and difficult part about this is making sure the images are correct.

 First of all, go upload pictures of the new board into `Frontend/src/assets/board` (**CRUCIAL**: if you do not do this exact location, __it will break the site__)